Sally the Zombie Cheerleader's A Ghoul's Guide to Horror takes on an amusing entry from the 1980s: The Video Dead.

 It's been years since I've viewed The Video Dead, but Sally's rundown inspired me to revisit it.
-The movie meant a lot to me back in the day, and I'm happy to report that my fondness has been renewed.
+The movie meant a lot to me back in the day, and I'm happy to report that my fondness has been restored.
 Thank you, Sally, for the scholarly nudge!

 One may study Sally's prolific, Video Dead "guide" at